Effective Date: 17 February 2020

-Welcome, and thank you for your interest in Qubole, Inc. (“Qubole” “us” or “we”) and the Qubole Data Service (‘QDS’ or ‘Services’).
+Welcome, and thank you for your interest in the Qubole Data Service [and related services offered by Qubole, including professional services and support services] (“QDS” or “Services”).

-When you use our Services, we act as a processor of any personally identifiable information (referred to under the EU General Data Protection Regulation or ‘GDPR’ as personal data) you provide to us, or we collect, through your use of the Services, including:
+When you use our Services, we act as a processor of any personal data you provide to us, or we collect, through your use of the Services, including:

 You have the right to not share your personal data with us, in which case you will not be able to sign up to use our Services.

-We will also collect your personal data when you sign-up for our newsletters, interact with our social media accounts or otherwise communicate with Qubole.
-For the purposes of the GDPR, we will be the controller of this data and the legal basis for processing will be your consent or our legitimate interests in marketing our Services.
+We will also collect your personal data like name, email address, physical address, phone number, company and job title when you sign-up for our newsletters, interact with our social media accounts, participate in online surveys and marketing initiatives or otherwise communicate with Qubole.
+For the purposes of GDPR, we will be the controller of this data and the legal basis for processing will be your consent or our legitimate interests in marketing our Services.

-Under the GDPR, the legal basis for this processing is necessity for performance of a contract.
+Under GDPR, the legal basis for this processing is necessary for performance of a contract.

 As a data controller, we use your information

-Under the GDPR, the legal bases for this processing are contract, and legitimate interests as stated above.
+Under GDPR, the legal bases for this processing are contract, and legitimate interests as stated above.

-We disclose your personally identifiable information in a variety of circumstances in connection with providing the Services and the operation of our business.
+We disclose your personal data in a variety of circumstances in connection with providing the Services and the operation of our business.

-Any information, including personally identifiable information, that you voluntarily choose to include in a publicly accessible area of the Service will be available to anyone who has access to that content, including other users.
+Any information, including personal data that you voluntarily choose to include in a publicly accessible area of the Services will be available to anyone who has access to that content, including other users.

-We may also disclose your information if required to do so by law or to comply with international, state and federal laws (such as U.S. Copyright law), in response to a court order, judicial or other government subpoena or warrant, or to otherwise cooperate with law enforcement activity.
+We may also disclose your information if required to do so by international, state or federal laws (such as U.S. copyright law), in response to a court order, judicial or other government subpoena or warrant, or to otherwise cooperate with law enforcement activity.

-We also reserve the right to disclose your information that we believe, in good faith, is appropriate or necessary to take precautions against liability; to protect Qubole, Inc. and others from fraudulent, abusive, or unlawful uses or activity; to investigate and defend ourselves against any third party claims or allegations; to assist government enforcement agencies; to protect the security or integrity of the Service; or to protect the rights, property, or personal safety of Qubole, Inc. our users, or others.
+We also reserve the right to disclose your information that we believe, in good faith, is appropriate or necessary to take precautions against liability; to protect Qubole and others from fraudulent, abusive, or unlawful uses or activity; to investigate and defend ourselves against any third party claims or allegations; to assist government enforcement agencies; to protect the security or integrity of the Services; or to protect the rights, property, or personal safety of Qubole our users, or others.

-In the event that all or a portion of Qubole, Inc. or its assets is negotiating to be acquired by or merged with a third-party entity, we reserve the right to disclose the personally-identifiable information that we have collected from users for the purposes of such merger, acquisition, sale, or other change of control provided that we will always put in place contractual obligations of confidentiality and restrictions on use.
+In the event that all or a portion of Qubole or its assets are acquired by or merged with a third-party entity, we reserve the right to disclose the personal data that we have collected from users for the purposes of such merger, acquisition, sale, or other change of control provided that we will always put in place contractual obligations of confidentiality and restrictions on use.

-We make certain automatically collected and other non-personally-identifiable information available to third parties, to: (i) comply with various reporting obligations; (ii) for marketing purposes; or (iii) to assist such parties in understanding our users’ interests and usage patterns for certain programs, content, services, advertisements, promotions, and/or functionality available through the Service.
+We make certain automatically collected and other non-personally-identifiable information available to third parties: (i) to comply with various reporting obligations; (ii) for marketing purposes; and/or (iii) to assist such parties in understanding our users’ interests and usage patterns for certain programs, content, services, advertisements, promotions, and/or functionality available through the Services.

-The Service is primarily hosted in the United States.
-If you choose to use the Service from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you are transferring your personally identifiable information outside of those regions to the United States for storage and processing, and by providing your personally identifiable information on the Service you consent to that transfer, storage, and processing.
+The Services are primarily hosted in the United States.
+If you choose to use the Services from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you are transferring your personal data outside of those regions to the United States for storage and processing, and by providing your personal data on the Services you consent to that transfer, storage, and processing.
 Qubole provides separate optional international processing environments to support European Union and rest of the world.
 These processing environment options are available upon request.

-Qubole is a global organization that has presence in multiple geographies and we share business processes, management structures, and technical systems across borders.
+Qubole is a global organization that has presence in multiple geographies and we share business processes, management structures, and technical systems across borders with the Qubole entities listed above.
 See here for a full list of our global presence.

-E.U.-U.S. Privacy Shield: Qubole and its US subsidiaries participate in and have certified their compliance with the EU-U.S. Privacy Shield Framework for the receipt and processing of personal data covered by the GDPR.
-Qubole is committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
+Qubole and its US subsidiaries participate in and have certified their compliance with the EU-U.S. Privacy Shield Framework for the receipt and processing of personal data covered by GDPR.
+Qubole is committed to subjecting all personal data received from EU member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
 To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List. [https://www.privacyshield.gov/list.]